rust-lang/rfcs/text/0000-cargo-miri-integration.md

 > - What is the impact of not doing this?

-It is highly likely that the world will end.
+It is highly likely that the world will end due to UB.
+Or at best my laundry might get eaten.

 # Prior art
 [prior-art]: #prior-art